Devouring the City

 To kick off the second season of Only in New York, series host Sarah Maslin Nir brings together chef provocateur and writer Eddie Huang and Sam Sifton, food editor for The New York Times and founding editor of NYT Cooking, for a conversation about the ever-evolving role of food and restaurants in New York City's psyche.

-Reception to follow with beer courtesy of Harlem Blue.
+Reception to follow with beer courtesy of Harlem Blue and appetizers provided by Kungfu Kitchen and Maxwell's Central Park.

 Only in New York with Times reporter Sarah Maslin Nir is a conversation series bringing together two distinctive New Yorkers from different worlds to explore key questions about the city’s identity, culture, and history – glass of wine in hand.